Our Life is in God's hands

 I believe in my heart that before his final breath, he was able to make peace with God.
 He is loved by many, and of course, we are all saddened by his loss.

 As I mentioned in a blog entry before this one, thankfully, we are no longer in Bram Stoker's time.
 During the time of Bram Stoker, and even before and after that, despair was an unforgivable sin against the Holy Spirit.
-The ones who committed suicide, as reminded by Reverend Father Bienvenido Luke D. Dobles, Parish Priest, St. Agnes Parish, Rosas corner Champaca Streets, Almar Subdivision, Camarin, Caloocan City,
+The ones who committed suicide, as reminded by Reverend Father Bienvenido Luke D. Dobles, Parish Priest, St. Agnes Parish, Rosas corner Champaca Streets, Almar Subdivision, Camarin, Caloocan City, were not allowed to be buried on hallowed grounds.
+They had different burial grounds or suicide plots.

 Suicide, being a shunned and unforgivable sin, was tackled in Stoker's DRACULA.
 The Count's wife Elisabeta killed herself, but the priest told the Count that Elisabeta's soul was condemned so she could not have the rites, and she couldn't be buried in Hallowed Ground.
 This made the Count very angry, and...well, if you don't know the story of Bram Stoker's version of the Count, then do buy the book or watch the movie.